Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems

 \subsubsection{Analyzing}

-During \textit{Analyzing}, two tasks are executed.
-Firstly, it is responsible \revtext{to detect} the symptoms defined by the triggers in the adaptation rule set $R$.
-Secondly, it evaluates which of the previously selected strategies successfully resolved an uncertainty.
+The \textit{Analyzing} performs two tasks.
+Firstly, failures are detected by evaluating the triggers in the adaptation rule set $R$.
+Secondly, in case a strategy has been selected for execution in previous cycles by the \textit{Planning}, it evaluates which of these strategies resolved a failure.

-For each tick in our managing system, we evaluate for all of adaptation rules $r\in R$ if the trigger $t_r$ is true \revtext{by using} the latest system state estimation.
-If a new symptom is detected, the rule is handed to the \textit{Planning} for further processing.
-Furthermore,\revtext{in the dependency graph, all \ac{ros} nodes affiliated with said rule $r$ are set to the rule's criticality level $c_r$}.
-E.g., the rule shown in \Cref{fig:specific_syntax-dsl} describes three different strategies that possibly affect two managed \ac{ros} nodes.
-If the rule triggers, these two ROS nodes are set to WARNING.
-After a strategy $s$ is selected for execution by \textit{Planning}, the \textit{Analyzing} waits \revtext{the number of ticks defined in $i_{exec,s}$ and continuously checks} if the \revtext{uncertainty} has been resolved by evaluating \revtext{the trigger}.
-If not, we assume that the recently executed strategy does not apply to the underlying uncertainty and the rule is handed to the \textit{Planning} again.
-Additionally, the \textit{Planning} receives the information that the executed strategy did not resolve the uncertainty to guide further decision-making.
-On the contrary, if the \revtext{uncertainty} is resolved, we consider the last selected strategy as successful and reset all affected nodes of the managed system to the criticality level OK.
+In each cycle, we update $T^t$ by evaluating for all adaptation rules $r\in R$ if a failure $t_r$ detected by its trigger is present by using the latest $K_{\text{system}}^t$.
+If a new failure is detected, the rule is handed to the \textit{Planning} for further processing.
+Furthermore, in the dependency graph, all components affiliated with said rule $r$ are set to the rule's criticality level $l_r$.
+After a strategy $s$ is selected for execution by the \textit{Planning}, the \textit{Analyzing} waits the number of cycles defined in $i_{\text{exec},s}$ and continuously checks if the failure has been resolved by evaluating the trigger.
+If not, we assume that the recently executed strategy does not apply to the underlying fault, and the rule is handed to the \textit{Planning} again.
+Additionally, the \textit{Planning} receives the information that the executed strategy did not resolve the failure to guide further decision-making.
+On the contrary, if the failure is resolved, we consider the last selected strategy successful.

-Finally, if a rule stops triggering, \revtext{i.e., the uncertainty has been resolved} while we wait for the planning component to select a strategy, \revtext{there is no more need to execute any strategy.} This might, for example, happen if \revtext{one \ac{ros} node caused the presence of multiple symptoms and the adaptation of this \ac{ros} node led to other symptoms not being present any more}.